vadis-project/vadis-project.github.io/README.md

 The kickoff workshop is planned to be on two afternoons in **September 23-24, 2021** (Thursday/Friday).
 All details about the workshop are here: [Schedule of the workshop](workshop2021.md).

+## Final workshop

+The final workshop of VADIS will take place on **September 6, 2024**.
+All details about the final worshop can be found here: [Schedule of the workshop](workshop2024.md).

 ## Work packages

 Overview of the Work Packages (WPs) of the VADIS project.
 The colors indicate the lead partners for each of the different WPs.